huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 ```

 > [!NOTE]
 > Why `--platform linux/amd64`?
 If you're building this image on a Mac, it will automatically be built for an `arm64` machine, which is not a supported architecture for Inference Endpoints.
-That is why we need this flag to tell that we're targeting the `x86` architecture.
-If you're on a `x86` machine already, you can ignore this flag.
+That is why we need this flag to specify that we're targeting the `x86` architecture.
+If you're on an `x86` machine already, you can ignore this flag.

 ## 4. Create the Endpoint